Updated 22 January 2021

 All travellers returning to Australia from overseas are required to self-fund 14 days of supervised hotel quarantine.
 All athletes and teams considering overseas travel need to carefully consider the risks in doing so.

 Based on their individual circumstances, sports should take prudent steps with regard to test events, international competitions and training camps.
 The Smart Traveller web page provides advice regarding the current travel advice for Australians.
 This will include an overall recommendation and specific note of COVID-19 contribution if this is applicable.

 - Do not travel

 The Smart Traveller site also has explanations of what this means for the general public.

-- There is no justifiable reason for a sporting team to travel to this location for training and competition purposes and a team should not travel.
+- Only with specific government exemption should a sporting team to travel to this location for training and competition purposes.

 - A concerning and elevated risk has been identified and travel in most instances should be avoided by sporting teams.